pudly/schmopera-hugo/content/articles/pianist-s-progress-ii-trampolines-tongue-twisters-the-set-audition-excerptsexcerpts.md

 related_companies = []
 related_people = []
 short_description = "Sometimes the full-fat beginning of Der Rosenkavalier is also requested.
-The key here is to pace the excitement in the right way, as on stage a lot of love is being made." slug = "pianists-progress-ii-trampolines-tongue-twisters-the-set-audition-excerpts" title = "Pianist's progress II: Trampolines & tongue-twisters - the set audition excerpts" youtube_url = ""
+The key here is to pace the excitement in the right way, as on stage a lot of love is being made." slug = "the-elton-john-act-ii-trampolines-tongue-twisters-the-set-audition-excerpts" title = "The Elton John Act II: Trampolines & tongue-twisters - the set audition excerpts" youtube_url = ""

 +++